Monday, June 2, 2008

-Nancy A. McLaughlin (Univ. of Utah) has posted Conservation Easements: Perpetuity and Beyond on SSRN.
+Nancy A. McLaughlin (Utah) has posted Condemning Conservation Easements: Protecting the Public Interest and Investment in Conservation on SSRN.
 Here's the abstract:

 [Comments are held for approval, so there will be some delay in posting]